 Myth 1: “Formula feeding will cause health problems for babies later in life”

 On the other hand, breast milk is only one factor that can contribute to these health concerns, and many babies who are breastfed still develop health problems, while many who are formula-fed are perfectly healthy.
-General trends can give some ideas about what might happen, all other things being equal, but your baby has a very specific asset on her side – you.
+General trends can give some ideas about what might happen, all other things being equal, but your baby has a very specific asset on their side – you.

-You’re looking out for her health, and breastfeeding or not is only one of a thousand factors that contributes to Baby’s overall health and well-being.
+You’re looking out for their health, and breastfeeding or not is only one of a thousand factors that contributes to Baby’s overall health and well-being.

 While there are good reasons why organizations like the World Health Organization advocate for extended breastfeeding in a more general sense, when it comes to children who are being raised with regular access to safe, clean water and enough nutrients and minerals, it’s less clear how much of a dramatic difference breastfeeding makes in comparison to formula feeding.